microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 local inlined functions.

 A `HitObject` is default-initialized to encode a NOP-HitObject (see `HitObject::MakeNop`).
-A NOP-HitObject can be used with `HitObject::Invoke` and `ReorderThread` but does not call shaders or provide additional information for reordering.
+A NOP-HitObject can be used with `HitObject::Invoke` and `TryReorderThread` but does not call shaders or provide additional information for reordering.
 Most accessors will return zero-initialized values for a NOP-HitObject.